Fishing for clues to how air pollution affects the heart

 "With our new high-resolution system, we can now look at nanoparticle plastic contamination in a way that was simply not possible before."

-"You can really get a sense of how Manchester can make a big difference through our collective expertise across social sciences, biomedicine, environment, atmosphere and imaging technology," Dr Shiels says.
+"You can really get a sense of how Manchester can make a big difference through our collective expertise across social sciences, biomedicine, environment, atmosphere and imaging technology," Professor Shiels says.
 "It is one of the great advantages of working at The University of Manchester."